Tans37/Tans37/README.md

 - **Tools of the Trade:** [List of tools and libraries that powered the project's success].
 - **Key Discoveries:** [Highlight the most exciting findings or outcomes].

-### ✨ Project 4: Sentiment Analysis: Analyzing News Headlines to predict
+### ✨ Project 4: Sentiment Analysis: Analyzing News Headlines using LLMs

 - **Mission:** [Brief description of the project's objective and its impact].
 - **Tools of the Trade:** [List of tools and libraries that powered the project's success].